Photo: Nicole Lee/ Sport Singapore

 The Smash Shot

-The badminton smash is considered the most powerful shot in badminton and you can think of it like a drive that is angled downwards.
-It is best used when the shuttle when its high in the air, so it can be angled downwards.
+The badminton smash is considered the most powerful shot in badminton and is usually played on the forehand.
+It is often difficult to return because of the pace and the downward angle of the shot, think of it as a downwards drive.
+It is best used when the shuttle is high in the air so that it can be angled downwards.

 When the shuttle comes in from a high angle, it will allow you enough time to arch and get in position to strike.
 At the highest point of contact, with a flick of the wrist aim the shuttle downwards in a steep gradient.